Elliott's lovegrass, Eragrostis elliottii

 Pictured above: Elliott’s lovegrass (Eragrostis elliottii) by Mary Keim.
 Click on terms for botanical definitions.
 View post as a PDF.

-Elliott’s lovegrass (Eragrostis elliottii) is a perennial bunchgrass that occurs naturally in flatwoods, sandhills, prairies and disturbed sites throughout Florida.
+Elliott’s lovegrass (Eragrostis elliottii) is a perennial bunchgrass that occurs naturally in flatwoods, scrub, prairies, pond and wetland edges, and disturbed sites throughout Florida.
 Its delicate little flowers appear in such abundance that they cover the plant in a billowy beige haze.
-It typically blooms in fall, but may produce flowers in summer or even year-round.
+It typically blooms in late summer through fall.
 Its seeds are tiny yet prolific, providing plenty of food for invertebrates and small birds, which use the dense foliage for cover, as well.
 The plant is a larval host for the Zabulon skipper.

 The genus name of Eragrostis comes from the Greek ἔρως (eros), or “love,” and ἄγρωστις (agrostis), meaning “grass” (hence the common name).
 The species epithet elliottii and common descriptor “Elliott’s” honors American botanist Stephen Elliott (1771–1830).